Soft Actor-Critic Learning-Based Joint Computing, Pushing, and Caching Framework in MEC Networks

 \section{Conclusion}

-This paper investigates joint computing, pushing, and caching optimization in a single-user single-server MEC network to reduce the transmission data load and computation cost and provide better quality of experience for users.
+This paper investigates joint computing, pushing, and caching optimization in a single-user single-server MEC network to reduce the transmission data load and computation cost.
 A framework based on SAC learning with action quantization and correction techniques is proposed to enable dynamic orchestration of the three activities.
-Extensive simulation results demonstrate the effectiveness of the proposed framework in reducing both transmission load and computing cost, outperforming baseline algorithms under various parameter settings.
+Simulation results demonstrate the effectiveness of the proposed framework in reducing both transmission load and computing cost, outperforming baseline algorithms under various parameter settings.